-GDP deflector shows the changes in the average price levels in the economy, and therefore, it is used in conjunction with the Consumer Price Index (CPI) for measuring inflation.
+GDP deflector shows the changes in the average price levels in an economy, and therefore, it is used in conjunction with the Consumer Price Index (CPI) for measuring inflation.

-GDP deflator consists of two important components which are nominal GDP and real GDP
+GDP deflator consists of two important components, which are the nominal GDP and real GDP.

 Nominal GDP is the monetary value of all the goods and services produced in an economy and is valued at current prices, while the real GDP shows the monetary value of all the finished goods and services in an economy calculated at constant prices.

-Like other price indices such as CPI, GDP deflector is not formed on a fixed basket of goods and services.
+Other price indices such as CPI and GDP deflector are not formed on a fixed basket of goods and services.
 The basket is altered every year depending on people’s investment and consumption patterns for that year.

-This concludes the GDP deflator formula, which is a very important concept for determining the inflation of a country.
+This was all about the GDP deflator formula, which is a very important concept for determining the inflation of a country.
 To read about more such amazing concepts on Economics for Class 12, stay tuned to BYJU’S.